 The hard courts of the Sparta Prague Tennis Club once again played host to the 13th edition of the Livesport Prague Open.
-The 2023 edition of the WTA tournament was won by a Czech player, as a brilliant Marie Bouzková defeated Russian Anastasia Potapova 6:0 and 6:3 in the final.
+The 2023 edition of the WTA tournament was won by a Czech player, as a brilliant Marie Bouzková defeated Anastasia Potapova 6:0 and 6:3 in the final.

 In its post-Wimbledon and pre-US Open time slot, the tournament welcomed a plethora of top-level tennis stars, including top seed Estonian Anett Kontaveit and 2021 Livesport Prague Open winner Barbora Krejčíková to the Czech capital.
 The entry list also featured Elise Mertens from Belgium, Romanian Sorana Cîrstea and French player Alizé Cornet.